 With the customer segmentation strategy, you can start providing personalized service to your shoppers.
 And that’s what your customers are gonna love.

-Exclusive service, personalized recommendations, and custom-made offers only available for one particular section are all the things you get to provide your customers with the customer segmentation strategy.
+Exclusive service, personalized recommendations, and custom-made offers only available for one particular section are all the things you get to provide your customers with the customer classification strategy.

 When people start admiring your products and service, they end up becoming your loyal customers.